FactomProject/FactomDocs/README.md

 *Figure 2:  Internal structure of a Notary Block.*

-As each Notary Entry is submitted, it is added to the Notary Block, and every so often, all the current Notary Entries are combined into a Merkle tree, and the current root is added to the block.
-This prevents any modification of Notary Entries once added to the Notary Block, since any modification of a Notary Entry would break the hash.
+As each Notary Entry is submitted, it is added to the Notary Block, and every so often, a running hash is computed that combindes the hash of the new entry with the previous entries, and that hash is added to the Notary Block.
+This prevents any modification of Notary Entries once added to the Notary Block, since any modification of a Notary Entry would break the hash of that entry, and all the hashes that follow.

 For Example, Suppose we ad4 8 Entries (A-D).
 The Notary Block would look like this: